 Alex Belser is the company’s, Chief Clinical Officer.
 Mr. Belser is a licensed psychologist, clinical supervisor, and psychedelic researcher at Yale.
 He has been active in the psychedelic research community for 20 years and has conducted clinical research with psilocybin and MDMA for a variety of indications.
 Mr. Belser’s research has been featured in The New York Times, The Atlantic, The New Yorker, The Guardian, and VICE, as well as in Michael Pollan’s book, How to Change Your Mind.

 - The company’s management team is comprised of leaders with experience in various aspects of the pharmaceutical and innovative therapeutics market and is further supported by external partnerships with world-class scientists and CROs validating its R&D approach.

-- Recent studies have shown promising effects in the use of psilocybin, DMT and LSD therapies for psychiatric disorders in patients.
+- Recent studies have shown promising effects on the use of psilocybin, DMT and LSD therapies for treating mental health disorders.

 - Cybin’s therapeutic advances are catering to a global market of over 900 million people affected by mental illness, with an initial focus on major depressive disorder and alcohol use disorder.

 - The U.S. psychedelic therapies market is expected to expand significantly, reaching $6.9 billion by 2027, as the prevalence of depression and mental disorders continues to increase.